Skip to main content

 ## Rules

-- Deduplicate webhooks by event id (not transaction/transfer id)
+- Deduplicate webhooks by top-level event id, not transaction, subscription, or transfer id

 ## Common mistakes to avoid